ElRojo/crafty-control-ec2-builder/README.md

    - It will look something like this:
      ```
-     Z39022Z8NSDLKJDSEXAM
+     Z0017454Z8NSDLKJDSEXAMPLE
      ```

-5. Place the ZoneID in the terraformm.tfvars where indicated (`zone_id`)
+5. Place the ZoneID in the terraform/terraformm.tfvars where indicated (`zone_id`)

 ### Setting up a Key Pair